 How to Troubleshoot Slow Performance on a Clearwell Appliance

-- Clearwell overall performance degrades slightly as the amount of documents increase.
-The slowdown in performance is due to several factors; from third party software, idle threads, Intruder Detection Software and Anti Virus scanning to name a few.
+Clearwell overall performance degrades slightly as the amount of documents increase.
+The slowdown in performance is due to several factors; from third party software, network latency , Intruder Detection Software and Anti Virus scanning to name a few.

-4. Ensure the WWW service is not installed on the Clearwell appliance.
+Ensure that IIS / WWW service is not installed on the Clearwell appliance.

 Run | Services.msc | World Wide Web Publishing Service is Disabled or not present

-5. For Dell Servers, run the Dset utility to allow Dell support to verify the driver versions on the server
+For Dell Servers, run the DSET utility to allow Dell support to verify the driver versions on the server (link below)

 Article URL http://www.symantec.com/docs/HOWTO84091